Creating a Scalable Foundation for AMD Software

 Reducing communication gaps between designers and developers.

-To solve this, I created guidelines that outline each component’s behavior and variants so designers and developers know exactly how things should work without the guesswork.
-Designers may also benefit from getting a proper understanding of how to use the design system and the components.
+To solve back-and forth communication between design and development, I created guidelines that outline each component’s behavior and variants so designers and developers know exactly how things should work without the guesswork.

 Guideline 1.1 - UI components behavior guideline